-For more information on the Buncombe County 2012 Community Health Assessment and the data that supports these priorities, visit our Health Reports page.
+For the full 2012 Community Health Assessment and related data, visit our Health Reports Page.

-The Community Health Improvement Process is driven by two primary groups of individuals and organizations:
+The Community Health Improvement Process is driven by two primary groups:

-Workgroups will be composed of representatives from organizations that are currently working on the priority areas, community members and interested Advisory Council members.
+Workgroups will be composed of representatives from organizations that are currently working on the priority areas, community members, and interested Advisory Council members.
 Department of Health staff will provide support in convening and facilitating the process for the Workgroups.
-The Workgroups will harness existing resources to develop a unique community approach and achieve results beyond the scope of one single institution or organization.
-Representatives from the Workgroups will report regularly to the Advisory Council to share actions, emerging issues and recommend policies for consideration.
+Representatives from the Workgroups report regularly to the Advisory Council to share actions, emerging issues and recommend policies for consideration.

 - Goals, objectives, strategies & related performance measures